Submit Your Script

 - We accept works from Bay Area residents only.

-- Playwrights are expected to attend the program and participate in the event that a talk-back session with the audience is scheduled.
+- For a full production, playwrights are expected to attend the program and participate in the event that a talk-back session with the audience is scheduled.

 - Plays are publicized in print and online.